 And for those with food allergies or aversions (such as an egg allergy), it's gluten-free and dairy-free, as it contains no milk or bread.
 You can throw it together in 10 minutes and either freeze it to cook at a later date (right in the loaf pan) or cook ahead and then freeze it.

 Yes!
-You can make meatloaf without eggs or milk because the oats, along with the condiments, serve as the binding agent.
+You can make meatloaf without egg or milk because the oats, along with the condiments, serve as the binding agent.
 The eggs aren't necessary so you don't have to worry about an egg replacement.
 For this recipe, you will need the following simple ingredients:

-*See recipe card for quantities
+*See recipe card for full list of ingredients and quantities

 Prep: Preheat oven to 350 degrees F M(176 degrees C) and spray a 9X5X3 loaf pan with non-stick spray.